syiming/testbed/docs/source/index.rst

 ..
-Tensorflow Model Garden documentation master file, created by sphinx-quickstart on Fri May 22 12:17:50 2020.
+TensorFlow Model Garden documentation master file, created by sphinx-quickstart on Fri May 22 12:17:50 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.